FAMILY FUN SERVICE

 HOW IS LOVING OTHERS LOVING JESUS?

 Loving others makes us feel warm and good inside.
-It brings joy to those who receive the love you offer.
-EVERYTIME we show love to someone we show love to Jesus!
+Our LOVE brings JOY to those who receive our love and service.
+Every time we show love to someone Jesus knows this, and it makes Him happy.

-Love is not what you say it is what you do!
+Love is not just what you SAY; it is also what you DO!

-GATHER in a circle and think of all the ways to show love. (make a bed, give a hug, smile at a stranger, sweep a messy floor, feed a hungry pet, pick up your toys, shine daddy’s shoes…)
+GATHER in a circle and think of all the ways to show love. (make a bed, give a hug, share a smile, sweep a messy floor, feed a hungry pet, pick up your toys, shine daddy’s shoes)

 MEMORIZE this…